Leonardo-Boss/suckless-site/suckless.org/rocks/index.md

 * [netsurf](http://www.netsurf-browser.org/) - Very fast graphical browser with custom engine that has near-perfect CSS support.
 * [surf](//surf.suckless.org/) - WebKit2 browser that can be embedded into other applications and uses dmenu as the address bar.
 * [Tridactyl](https://github.com/cmcaine/tridactyl) - A WebExtension that tries to make Firefox Vim like.
 Unlike many similar extensions it works with firefox 57+.
-* [uzbl](https://www.uzbl.org/) - Web interface tools which adhere to the unix philosophy.
+* [uzbl](https://www.uzbl.org/) - Web interface tools which adhere to the UNIX philosophy.
 * [VimFX](https://addons.mozilla.org/en-US/firefox/addon/vimfx/) -
   Vimperator (Doesn't work with Firefox 57+)
 * [Vimperator](http://vimperator.org/) - An extension to make Firefox keyboard friendly and Vim-like.
 (Doesn't work with Firefox 57+).